Ouroboros-analytics/JavascriptRecap/README.md

 "five" * 2 // string "five" times 2
 NaN // output 'Not a Number'
 ```
-This is just Javascript being Javascript.
+This is just JavaScript being JavaScript.
 This is called *type coercion*.
 JS notices an operation and tries its "best" to satisfy the instructions by quietly converting the values. <br>
 In the **first case**, `null` becomes `0`.
-In the **second case**, it recognizes `"51"` as a string but also realizes that `-` is an operator on numerics and `1` is also a numeric value.
-Whereas in the **third case**, the `+` operator is used for concatinating two strings together and "5" is already a string, so it makes sense to cast `1` as a string as well.
+In the **second case**, it recognizes `"51"` as a string but also realizes that `-` is only an operator for *numbers* so it automatically parses 51 as an integer.
+Whereas in the **third case**, the `+` operator is used for concatenating two strings together and "5" is already a string, so it makes sense to cast `1` as a string as well.
+When both arguments of the `+` operator are numbers, it acts as a normal plus sign.
 <br>

 `==` tests whether both values are the same.<br>